 By the Resolution №760 of the Government of Georgia of December 31, 2014 amendments have been made to the Resolution №249 of the Government of Georgia of December 31, 2005 on “Approving of the Statutes of the Ministry of Labour, Health and Social Affairs of Georgia”.

 According to the Governmental Resolution №760, the Article 9 of the Statutes of the Ministry of Labour, Health and Social Affairs of Georgia defines the major objectives and competencies of the Executive Department of the Ministry.
-Particularly, the subparagraph “თ“ of the mentioned Article includes: “Coordination of healthcare improvement activities for the enhancement of state health program efficiency”.
+Particularly, the subparagraph “თ“ of the mentioned Article includes: “Coordination of healthcare quality improvement activities for the enhancement of state health program efficiency”.

 In addition, by the Order №01-1/n of the Minister of Labour, Health and Social Affairs of Georgia of January 6, 2015 has been approved the “Statutes of the Structural Units of the Ministry of Labour, Health and Social Affairs of Georgia”.

-According to the subparagraph ც, ძ, წ, ჭ, ხ of the Article 2 of the Statutes of the Executive Department of the Ministry of Labour, Health and Social Affairs of Georgia (annex 1), the mentioned department is obliged: 1) to coordinate activities aiming assessment and analyzes of healthcare system efficiency performance; 2) to coordinate relevant activities to improve Universal Healthcare and other State Health Programmes efficiency and cost-effectiveness; 3) to receive statistical information and its analyzes for future project planning; 4) to create mechanisms and data collection, processing and sequence analysis, which are necessary for the evaluation of the effectiveness of health system performance; 5) to implement other necessary activities oriented to the provision of the quality healthcare services to the population.
+According to the order Ministry of Labour, Health and Social Affairs of Georgia is obliged: 1) to coordinate activities aiming assessment and analyzes of healthcare system efficiency performance; 2) to coordinate relevant activities to improve Universal Healthcare and other State Health Programmes efficiency and cost-effectiveness; 3) to receive statistical information and its analyzes for future project planning; 4) to create mechanisms and data collection, processing and sequence analysis, which are necessary for the evaluation of the effectiveness of health system performance; 5) to implement other necessary activities oriented to the provision of the quality healthcare services to the population.

 Activities, undertaken in aim to improve quality of healthcare services in Georgia.